Bira/octopus-carnival/_posts/2025-04-24-wir-dscc-dune-reaper.md

 reapers eat their host, and then set upon each other.
 Only the strongest hatchlings survive this process.
 After about two months they're already as dangerous as a fully grown adult.
-At this time, they're driven from their birth hive and must either join another pride or form a new one.
+At this time, they're driven from their birth hive and must either join another pride or form a new one with other young reapers.

 ## The Numbers